An atomic boson sampler: The role of interactions

 We simulate the resulting interacting dynamics exactly for two and three particles (Fig.~\ref{sfig:2}) via matrix exponentiation in \textsc{QuSpin}~\cite{weinberg_quspin_2019}, and compare these results to the non-interacting case.
 For all signals involving two and three particles, we find that the resulting errors are at or below the $10^{-4}$ level.
 Although we do not explicitly check if these interactions affect any of the signals at higher particle number, we do confirm that the measured signals are not significantly affected by triple occupation or higher of a given site.
 Since $n_i$ must reach a value of $\sim 10$ for the interaction term in Eq.~\ref{eq:HamiltonianHubbard} to be similar to the hopping energy for a single atom, we do not expect these interactions to significantly affect any of the signals at higher particle number~\cite{dufour_many-body_2020}.

 Due to conservation of energy and momentum, the dominant inelastic interactions in our experiment involve three body processes.
 A loose upper bound for the three body loss rate is $\beta_{ggg} < 10^{-27}~\mathrm{cm^6 s^{-1}}$~\cite{sorrentino_laser_2006}, with an expected value closer to $\beta_{ggg} = 2.0(2)\times10^{-30}~\mathrm{cm^6 s^{-1}}$~\cite{goban_emergence_2018}.
-This suggests that for three particles occupying a single site, the single-particle lifetime is $\tau > 8$~s, with an estimated value of $\tau \sim 4200$~s.
+The above loss rates suggest that for three particles occupying a single site, the single-particle lifetime is several orders of magnitude longer than the evolution times explored in this work.
 Additionally, for the particle densities at which we operate, it is rare for three particles to be simultaneously overlapped on a single site in the first place.
 As a result, we conclude that the effect of inelastic collisions are negligible, and that all relevant loss processes that occur during the quantum walk dynamics can be described as a single-particle effect.